Wayne Williams

-Wayne Bertram Williams (born May 27, 1958) is an American convicted murderer and suspected serial killer who is serving life imprisonment for the 1981 killings of two men in Atlanta, Georgia.
-Although never tried for the additional murders, he is also believed to be responsible for at least twenty-four of the thirty Atlanta murders of 1979–1981, also known as the Atlanta Child Murders.
+Wayne Bertram Williams (born May 27, 1958) is an American convicted murderer and serial killer who is serving life imprisonment for the 1981 killings of two men in Atlanta, Georgia.
+Although never tried for the additional murders, he is also believed to be responsible for at least 24 of the thirty Atlanta murders of 1979–1981, also known as the Atlanta Child Murders.

 Early life

 Wayne Williams, son of Homer and Faye Williams, was born on May 27, 1958, and raised in the Dixie Hills neighborhood of southwest Atlanta, Georgia.
 Both of his parents were teachers.
 Williams graduated from Douglass High School and developed a keen interest in radio and journalism.
 He constructed his own carrier current radio station and began frequenting stations WIGO and WAOK, where he befriended a number of the announcing crew and began dabbling in becoming a pop music producer and manager.

 Atlanta murders

 Williams first became a suspect in the Atlanta murders on the morning of May 22, 1981, when a police surveillance team, watching the James Jackson Parkway Bridge spanning the Chattahoochee River (a spot where multiple bodies had been discovered previously), heard a "big loud splash," suggesting that something had been thrown from the bridge into the river below.
 The first automobile to exit the bridge after the splash, at roughly 2:50 a.m., belonged to Williams.
 When stopped and questioned, he told police that he was on his way to check on an address in a neighboring town ahead of an audition the following morning with a young singer named Cheryl Johnson.
 However, both the phone number he gave police and Cheryl Johnson turned out to be fictitious.

 Two days later, on May 24, the nude body of 27-year-old Nathaniel Cater, who had been missing for four days and was last seen with Williams, was discovered in the river.
 The medical examiner ruled he had died of probable asphyxia but never specifically said he had been strangled.
 Police theorized that Williams had killed Cater and that the sound they had heard as Williams's car crossed the bridge was Cater's body hitting the water.

 The results for all three of Williams's polygraph tests were inconclusive.
 Hairs and fibers retrieved from the body of another victim, Jimmy Ray Payne, were found to be consistent with those from his home, car, and dog.
 Co-workers told police they had seen Williams with scratches on his face and arms around the time of the murders which, investigators surmised, could have been inflicted by victims during struggles.
 Williams held a press conference outside his home to proclaim his innocence, volunteering that he had taken three polygraph tests and all were inconclusive; in any event they would have been inadmissible in court.

 Williams was questioned again by police for twelve hours on June 3 and June 4 at Federal Bureau of Investigation (FBI) headquarters and released without arrest or charge, but remained under surveillance.